Bikash-nath/Bookaholic-v2/README.md

 * Cart
 * Wishlist
 * Orders & Payment
-* Buy or Sell Books
+* Buy or Sell Books and many more
 <br>

 > ## Views